 DMV Hearing Questions

-DUI defense attorney from tthe Law Offices of Scott Henry today for defense
+Contact a Riverside DUI defense attorney from the Law Offices of Scott Henry today for defense of your driving

-of your driving privileges.
-The firm has provided answers to some of the
+privileges.
+The firm has provided answers to some of the most common questions

 Questions and Answers About DMV Hearings in Riverside

 How is the DMV hearing different from my conviction in criminal court?

 The DMV has the ultimate jurisdiction over your driving privilege, and

 thus has the ultimate say over driver's license suspensions and revocations.

 The DMV suspension or revocation is an administrative action taken against